Types of Ceramic Crowns

 - Once it is ready, you will be fitted with your new crown.
 This involves the dentist etching the crown, which will enable it to adhere to the tooth.

-- Once both of you are satisfied with the fitting, it will be fixed firmly in place with dental cement.
+- When you are both satisfied with the fitting, it will be fixed firmly in place with dental cement.

-Call North Aurora Dental Associates at 630-896-3939 to schedule a consultation about ceramic crowns and whether they're a good option for you.
+Call North Aurora Dental Associates at 630-896-3939 to schedule a consultation about ceramic crowns and whether they're right for you.